-Community nurses have always been important, but their prominence has grown significantly this year, and will continue to as more and more patients continue to be treated outside of traditional healthcare settings.
+Community nurses have always been important, but their prominence has grown significantly in recent years, and will continue to as more and more patients continue to be treated outside of traditional healthcare settings.
 The role of community nurse has never been more vital to the NHS and demand in the UK is growing rapidly.
 Here, we take a look at 5 reasons to consider a career in community nursing:

 Community nursing offers more day-to-day flexibility and often a better work-life balance than working shifts in the hospital system.
 Community nursing encompasses all types of nursing in the community from practicing in a GP, to visiting people in their homes.
 Whichever route you choose to take, it will often allow you to manage your own time better than working odd shifts in the hospital working structure.
 There is also often no need to work night shifts, which can be hugely appealing.
 Moving into this kind of healthcare is also a different type of nursing where you will learn new skills to enable you to grow as a nurse and enhance your career progression prospects.